imaad666/agent-starter-pack/README.md

 Looking for more examples and resources for Generative AI on Google Cloud?
 Check out the [GoogleCloudPlatform/generative-ai](https://github.com/GoogleCloudPlatform/generative-ai) repository for notebooks, code samples, and more!

-## Contributing

-Contributions are welcome!
-See the [Contributing Guide](CONTRIBUTING.md).

-## Feedback

-We value your input!
-Your feedback helps us improve this starter pack and make it more useful for the community.

-### Getting Help

-If you encounter any issues or have specific suggestions, please first consider [raising an issue](https://github.com/GoogleCloudPlatform/generative-ai/issues) on our GitHub repository.

-### Share Your Experience

-For other types of feedback, or if you'd like to share a positive experience or success story using this starter pack, we'd love to hear from you!
-You can reach out to us at <a href="mailto:agent-starter-pack@google.com">agent-starter-pack@google.com</a>.

-Thank you for your contributions!

-## Disclaimer

-This repository is for demonstrative purposes only and is not an officially supported Google product.

-## Terms of Service

-The agent-starter-pack templating CLI and the templates in this starter pack leverage Google Cloud APIs.
-When you use this starter pack, you'll be deploying resources in your own Google Cloud project and will be responsible for those resources.
-Please review the [Google Cloud Service Terms](https://cloud.google.com/terms/service-terms) for details on the terms of service associated with these APIs.